-- A physician signature is required to administer over-the-counter medication for more than 10 school days.
+- A physician's signature is required to administer over-the-counter medication for more than 10 school days.

 A new medication form must be completed yearly by the parent and/or healthcare provider, depending on the type of medication ordered.

-- All medications will be kept in the clinic with this exception: a student may carry an inhaler, epi-pen, or diabetic supplies and medications by doctor's written order.
+- All medications will be kept in the clinic with this exception: a student may carry an inhaler, epi-pen, diabetic supplies, or medications by doctor's written order.
 Irresponsible behavior will revoke the privilege.